wagnerp4/m3sgg/README.md

 place the checkpoint at 'data/checkpoints'.

 ## NLP Models
-- T5/Pegasus (summarization)
+- T5/Pegasus (Summarization)
-- gemma3 270M (action anticipation, language modeling)
-- feature processing (?)
+- Gemma3 270M (Action Anticipation, Language Modelling)

 ## Dataset
 Action Genome: We use the dataset [Action Genome](https://www.actiongenome.org/#download) to train/evaluate our method.
 Please process the downloaded dataset with the [Toolkit](https://github.com/JingweiJ/ActionGenome).
 The directories of the dataset should look like: